Current Announcements & Offers Related to ADHD / Special Needs Issues

 IEP & Conference Preparation Kit designed for parents of kids with learning and attention difficulties: information, practical strategies, and planning forms.

-"AdLit.org will be the premier source of adolescent literacy material for parents, practitioners, and anyone else with a commitment to helping students in grades 4 through 12 become better readers.
-We offer research-based articles, instructional material for classroom teachers, tips for parents, book recommendations, exclusive interviews with top authors, and much more!"
+"AdLit.org is an excellent source of adolescent literacy material for parents, practitioners, and anyone else with a commitment to helping students in grades 4 through 12 become better readers.
+They offer research-based articles, instructional material for classroom teachers, tips for parents, book recommendations, exclusive interviews with top authors, and much more!"

 "Our interactive guide will help you navigate this often complicated journey.
 We'll lead you through the process by providing tips, strategies, and essential resources to answer your questions at every step along the way."